Dabbling in Jet Lag

 3. Quality of Life

 When I compare my quality of life in France to all the other places I’ve lived, there’s no doubt that France is the best.
-There’s a harmony between career, health, and personal happiness that can’t be found elsewhere.
+There’s a harmony between career, health, and personal happiness that’s unmatched.

 4. Indulgent Cuisine